Defense of Brest Fortress: Aftermath

-Since the mid-1950s, a myth grew that the fortress held out for 32 days and that the defenders refused to surrender.
+Smirnov was awarded the 1965 Lenin Prize in the field of literature and journalism.

 Brest Fortress became a symbol of Soviet resistance.
 In 1965, the fortress received the title of Hero Fortress for the 1941 defense.
 In 1971, a huge memorial was opened with the Museum of the Defense of the Brest Fortress as its centrepiece.
 Several monuments in the style of socialist realism dominate the area.
 The main monument, a 32 m-high concrete head, in 2014 was purportedly "awarded" the title of "the world's ugliest monument" by CNN, for which the CNN Moscow Chief of staff had to apologize, as this caused outrage.

 The events surrounding the defense of Brest Fortress were dramatized in the 1957 film Immortal Garrison and again in the 2010 film Fortress of War.
 The Soviet writer Boris Vasilyev wrote a novel named His Name Is Not in the List (В списках не значился) about a soldier named Nikolai Pluzhnikov who defended the Brest Fortress in 1941.
 At the end of the novel, when Pluzhnikov was captured by the German troops and was interrogated, he simply replied "I am a Russian soldier," and died due to exhaustion from months of fighting.
 Vasilyev's novel was dramatized in the 1995 film I, a Russian soldier (Я — русский солдат), directed by Andrey Malyukov.

 Amongst the huge amount of Soviet literature there are no academic publications, since Soviet historians avoided the topic.
 The first Russian semi-academic monograph was published only in 2008 by Rostislav Aliev.
-The first and so far only PhD thesis on the Battle of Brest 1941 was defended in 2019 and published in 2021 by Christian Ganzer.